 Tips on Defending a California Restraining Order Action

 Restraining orders are commonly referred to as “RTO”s.
 Being served with a restraining order can be stressful, especially if it is a domestic violence restraining order.
 In California, there are a few different types of restraining orders such as civil harassment, domestic violence restraining orders, restraining orders involving elder abuse, workplace violence, emergency protective orders, and criminal protective orders.
-Each type of restring order has various components of which the person who filed the restraining order has the “burden of proof” in order to obtain the restraining order, the duration of the restraining order, and the legal elements required to prove in order to obtain that restraining order.
+Each type of restraining order has various components of which the person who filed the restraining order has the “burden of proof” in order to obtain the restraining order, the duration of the restraining order, and the legal elements required to prove in order to obtain that restraining order.
 The following tips may help you successfully defense a California restraining order action.

 Preparing for a Effective Defense for California RTO Action